citrenolabs/marketplace-stairwell/packages/mp/docs/usage.md

 ### Validate Integrations

-Run pre and post build validation on the integrations:
+Run pre-build and post-build validation on the integrations:

 ```bash
 mp validate